-Under the Credit Agreement, we are subject to certain financial covenants including, a leveraged debt ratio and a minimum interest coverage ratio, all of which we were in compliance with at June 30, 2014.
+Under the Credit Agreement, we are subject to certain financial covenants and must maintain a maximum Leverage Ratio of 3.0, and a minimum interest coverage ratio of 3.0, defined under the Credit Agreement as Consolidated EBITDA divided by interest expense.
+We were in compliance with all of our debt covenants at March 31, 2015.
 The Credit Agreement also contains a number of covenants including limitations on asset sales, investments, indebtedness and liens.